Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 Symptoms of an overwatered basil

-The soil will be very soggy and moist to touch, and you may even notice a foul smell coming from it.
+The soil will be very soggy and moist to the touch, and you may even notice a foul smell coming from it.

 Consistently overwatering your basil can lead to root rot, which can be fatal to your plant.